-Our club, Western Australia Sleddog Sports Association (WASSA), was formed in 1991 (initially under the name of Alaskan Malamute Association of Western Australia but changed due to the variety of breeds the club has attracted), to bring this sport to the dog owners of Western Australia.
+Our club, the Western Australia Sleddog Sports Association (WASSA), was formed in 1991 (initially under the name of Alaskan Malamute Association of Western Australia but changed due to the variety of breeds the club has attracted), to bring this sport to the dog owners of Western Australia.

-About Sledding in WA
+About Dog Sledding in WA

 The sport is definitely not restricted to any specific breeds.
 All the movies show teams of huskies and malamutes, but in our club we encourage owners of any breed to come along and have a go.